 We arrived at the end of the crossing at 13:20 - too late for the pick-up we’d hoped for.
 James called the tour company, explained what had happened, and confirmed we’d be picked up at 14:00.
 We’d got forty minutes to have lunch, and relax a little - though James didn’t feel like eating.
 My sandwich hadn’t survived the crossing well, and tasted awful, so I discarded that and ate the Snickers bar which had survived okay.

-James asked if I could go to the supermarket to get some ice, so decided I could get some lunch for the next couple of days whilst there.
+James got me to visit the supermarket to get some ice, so I decided I could get some lunch for the next couple of days whilst there.
 The choices weren’t great, so for myself I bought some rolls and some ham, whilst I bought salads for James.

 After applying the ice, he spent the majority of the afternoon relaxing until eventually we decided to go for food.
 As it wasn’t a Tuesday it meant most of the food places were now open, so we went to Rust for a burger.
 I think it was probably some of the best food we’d had in days.